Donovoi/Windows-Penetration-Testing/README.md

 ➤ Windows password spray attacks (goal: find accounts protected by an easy guessable password or even a blank password / be careful not to lock accounts)
 ➤ Anonymous access to data storage spaces (e.g. FTP/TFTP/NFS) + Windows clear-text credentials hardcoded in scripts, logs and configuration files
 ➤ Upload of malicious SCF or URL files to anonymously writable Windows network shares + collect NTLMv2 password hashes + Offline password cracking (tools: John, hashcat)
+➤ Enumerate PXE boot media potentially provided from an SCCM server and then try to retrieve Windows credentials via PXE boot media (tools: pxethiefy, PXEthief)
 ➤ Unpatched/obsolete systems prone to an unauthenticated Remote Code Execution (RCE) vulnerability with a public exploit available
    Examples:
    - Windows: MS17-010 (EternalBlue), CVE-2020-1472 (Zerologon, risky to run in a production environment), old MS08-067, ...